 PDF files are used extensively on this site.
 To view them,

-Credits: concept and format by Don Schwamb.
+Credits: website concept and design by Don Schwamb.

-Last updated: April-2012.
+Last updated: June-2022.